gustavo-anacleto/auth_dotnet_keycloak/README.md

 Go to tab credential and set a password, you'll use it afterwards
 ![image](https://github.com/gustaVASSIO/auth_dotnet_keycloak/assets/104386638/e93bd2dc-f665-4278-9378-74598b1dec51)

+---

+# .NET project

+First create your a webApi project with .net 6

+To create use the command **dotnet new webapi -n NAME_YOUR_PROJECT**

+Enter in your project with the command **cd NAME_YOUR_PROJECT**

+Install the dependencies
-dotnet add package Microsoft.AspNetCore.Authentication.JwtBearer dotnet add package IdentityModel dotnet add package IdentityModel.AspNetCore.OAuth2Introspection
+**dotnet add package Microsoft.AspNetCore.Authentication.JwtBearer dotnet add package IdentityModel dotnet add package IdentityModel.AspNetCore.OAuth2Introspection**